Maude Mayberg

-Maude Mayberg (born 1852), also known as Madame Yale, was a beauty products and patent medicine entrepreneur and saleswoman.
+Maude Mayberg (born c.
+1852), also known as Madame Yale, was a beauty products and patent medicine entrepreneur and saleswoman.

 Career

 Mayberg said that around 1890 at age 38, she had found an elixir she called Fruitcura which had transformed her from illness to health after physicians had given up helping her.
 She said the miraculous cure inspired her to share Fruitcura with her "sisters in misery."
 By 1890 she started calling herself Madame Yale.
 Stories of women who weren't helped by physicians were central to her sales pitch.